How to buy additional life insurance

 Converting your term coverage to whole coverage

-You can’t increase the coverage amount of your term policy, but you may be able to increase the term length by converting the policy to a permanent policy
+You can’t increase the coverage amount of your term life policy, but you may be able to increase the term length by converting the policy to a permanent policy

-While your monthly premiums with a permanent life policy would be significantly higher, your coverage would last for the rest of your life
+While your monthly premiums with a permanent life policy would be significantly higher, your coverage would last for the rest of your life.

 Applying for a new life insurance policy

-This policy could replace your original policy or it could be stacked on top of your current policy by using the ladder strategy.
+Your new policy could replace your original policy or it could be stacked on top of your current policy by using the ladder strategy.

-The ladder strategy is a way to save money on premiums by giving you maximum coverage now, and having that coverage taper off and expire as your financial obligations decrease.
+The ladder strategy is a way to save money on premiums by giving you maximum coverage now and having that coverage taper off and expire as your financial obligations decrease.

 1. You’ll go through underwriting